-Antibiotics based on a new principle may defeat MRSADecember 18th, 2012 in Medical research /
+Antibiotics based on a new principle may defeat MRSADecember 18, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—Scientists at Karolinska Institutet in Sweden have presented a new principle for fighting bacterial infections, in other words, a new type of antibiotic, in the FASEB Journal.
 The new antibiotic mechanism is based on selectively blocking the thioredoxin system in the cells, which is crucial to the growth of certain bacteria.
 Scientists hope to be able to treat such conditions as stomach ulcers, TB and MRSA.